City Survivability Rankings for American Restaurant

 Rankings are updated quarterly.
 The current data reflects StreetSpring's 2026 analysis, with the next full dataset refresh scheduled for Q3 2026.
 As market conditions shift across major metros, individual city scores can move meaningfully between updates — particularly for American Restaurants, where local competition density and consumer spending patterns respond quickly to new entrants and neighborhood change.
 For the most current score at any specific address, use StreetSpring's live survivability tool rather than the static ranking above.

-Can an American Restaurant succeed in cities not ranked in the top 10?
+Should an American Restaurant avoid cities ranked below the top 10?

 Yes — our top 10 ranking reflects cities with the strongest average conditions, but lower-ranked metros can still contain exceptional individual neighborhoods.
 Many operators successfully open American Restaurants in cities that don't appear in our top 10.
 American Restaurants in particular can find strong performance in secondary markets where the right demographic concentration, household income, and limited direct competition within walking distance align — even outside our highest-ranked cities.
 StreetSpring's neighborhood-level data surfaces these pockets of opportunity in every city we analyze, regardless of where the city as a whole ranks nationally.